• Home

 What are Rental Application Fees?

 Rental application fees are charges that landlords or property managers impose on prospective tenants when they apply to rent a property.
-These fees help cover the costs associated with processing the application, such as conducting background checks, credit checks, and administrative tasks.
-The fees can vary significantly based on location and the specific services included.
+These fees help cover the costs associated with processing the application, such as conducting background checks, obtaining credit reports, and handling administrative tasks.
+The tenant application fee can vary significantly based on location and the specific services included.

 Legally, you are not allowed to charge a rental application fee.
 However, not charging one will make it difficult to conduct standard checks on potential tenants, and you will have to pay for these out of your own pocket.